Advancing excellence at scale through a thriving professoriate

 April 2, 2026 | 10:00 AM - 11:30 AM (Eastern)

-Many faculty in Ivy+ universities have enjoyed the freedom to teach, conduct research, and serve their departments without concern for the broad forces shaping their universities’ financial strategies.
-Recent events, however, have driven faculty to want to learn more.
-How has university funding changed in recent years and what do those changes–and new realities in the present–mean for our future?
-What should faculty know about university finances to make their best case for the institution's budget to reflect their shared, core values?
+Many faculty in Ivy+ universities have enjoyed the freedom to teach, conduct research, and serve their departments without concern for the broad forces shaping their universities’ resources and financial strategies.
+Recent events, however, have exposed the precarious nature of institutional finances amid growing challenges and rapid change.
+What are the major sources of institutional funding and costs, and how have universities reflected their goals and values through their financial decisions?
+How have trends changed in recent years, and what do those changes mean for our future?
+What should faculty know about university finances to engage effectively in discussions about how institutions contend with their economic realities while still advancing their missions?

-Our next interactive session will leave participants with:
+Our next interactive session will engage participants with:

 • A good sense of universities’ major revenue and expenditure drivers